xsuite/xfields/examples/beambeam_multibunch/design.md

 4. Add `mode='rigid_bunch'` to `install_beambeam_interactions(...)`.
 5. Add the rigid-bunch filling, intensity and emittance inputs to `configure_beambeam_interactions(...)`.
-6. Return `RigidBunchBBSetup` for the genuinely stateful operations.
+6. Return `BeamBeamRigidBunchStudy` for the genuinely stateful operations.

 During migration, keep `install_multibunch_beambeam(...)` as a temporary bridge and compare its normalized output against the consolidated path.
 Remove it once